vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 Here's how it works:
 1. Build the table element and fill it with the three attributes.
 Concatenate the key from the operations table.
 2. Execute the XQL.
 The line, `TEXT_LINES = @MyLines INTO @Outputlines` indicates that the table is sent from the caller to SAP and is also returned from SAP.
-3. Iterate of over the text lines of the return table and concatenate the lines to a single string with line breaks.
+3. Iterate over the text lines of the return table and concatenate the lines to a single string with line breaks.

 ## Result

 This video shows the final result.
-The button triggers the reload of the source, and then the dataflow is triggered automatically.
-And finally, the long text is queried from SAP in the refreshed script.
+The button triggers the reload of the source, and the dataflow is triggered automatically.
+Finally, the long text is queried from SAP in the refreshed script.

 ![image](/assets/2024-12-03/result.gif)